OpenGene/pecheck/README.md

 	"read2_bases":109141
 }
 ```
-And if it's failed, the json result will be like:
+And if it's failed, the JSON result will be like:
 ```json
 {
 	"result":"failed",